-Blaine L. Tamaki — Attorney at Law
+Blaine L. Tamaki

 Celebrated Trial Lawyer

-Trial Lawyer of the Year
+Trial Lawyer Of The Year

 In August 2012, Blaine received the distinguished “Trial Lawyer of the Year” award.
 This award, presented by the Washington State Association for Justice, honors a lawyer who advances the art and skill of advocacy, either in trial or by training others so as to benefit humankind.
 He was also designated a Super Lawyer by Washington Law & Politics, a rating service of outstanding lawyers from more than 70 practice areas who have attained a high-degree of peer recognition and professional achievement.
 The selection process is multi-phased and includes independent research, peer nominations, and peer evaluations.